ywiyogo/AssetFolio/README.md

 4. Pistache: actually I like this lib and currently my favorite.
 However, currently it doesn't support Windows yet.
 5. Served: needs boost

-Then, I found out that actually I don't need such a complete networking library.
-Instead, I only need sending a HTTP(S) request and retrieve the response from a web server.
-I found the C++ Requests library which is very suitable for this application.
+Actually, the application doesn't need such a complete networking library.
+Instead, it needs to send a HTTP(S) request and retrieve the response from a web server.
+Thus, C++ Requests library is very suitable for this application.

 ### WxWidget GUI

 For a beginner, building a GUI application with wxWidget without a builder/creator tool is very challenging.
 The wxFormBuilder has made my DUI design more convenient than building from stratch without a builder tool.

 Creating and starting a asynchronous task from the main GUI task leads to an unpredictable program crash during the runtime.
 Thus, instead creating a `std::async`, an UpdaterThread class which is derived from `wxThread` is created and called in the `initWatchlistGrid)()`.

+For the chart visualization, the application includes the [wxFreeChart](https://iwbnwif.github.io/freechart_docs/html/index.html) components.
+The source code can be find in [this repository](https://github.com/iwbnwif/wxFreeChart).

 ### Getting the Toolbar Icons